golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 * create IIAFE (Immediately Invoked Async Function Expression).
 It has an async function declaration because TaskExecutor provides async methods.

-## Utilising Task Executor instance
+## Utilizing Task Executor instance

 Inside the function body, there will be a sequence of 3 steps, that constitute the simplest Task Executor lifecycle.
 Task Executor is a primary object provided by our Task API.